 Lupin is a high quality protein source and a healthy and sustainable meat substitute.

 Growing white lupin beans is new in Holland.
-In 2016 three organic farmers joined, the warm and dry autumn resulted in a beautifull harvest.
+In 2017 three organic farmers joined, we learned a lot and had a good harvest.

 In the TV-program BinnensteBuiten

 , chef Alain Caron joins the harvest and creates a delicious lupin soup.

 Are you interested to include lupin in your professional kitchen or shop, please contact us at

 What do Lupin beans look like?

 Uncooked beans of white and blue lupin full size

 You can easely cook with white lupin beans: the bean is tasty and has a soft shell.

 The bean of the blue lupin is smaller and has a tough rind.
 These beans are being processed to flour that is used in bread, pastries and meat substitutes.